Rejipmathew/Dataproduct-Project/README.md

 # Dataproduct-Coursera Project
  Shiny app was created as part of Coursera Developing data products course for completion of online course.
 This Shiny data product is based on a simulated normally distributed data set for predicting salary based on different job functions and years of experience in hospital setting.
-        ##Source code can be viewd in git hub link.
+        ##Source code can be viewed in git hub link.
         ##Shiny app io link https://rpm-2016.shinyapps.io/HospitalSal_Shinyapp/
         ##Rpubs link http://rpubs.com/rejipmathew/Hospitalsal_dash